wasp-lang/wasp/web/blog/2023-11-21-guide-windows-development-wasp-wsl.md

 \\wsl.localhost\Ubuntu\home\boris\Projects
 ```

 That is the “Projects” folder inside my home folder in WSL.
 There are 2 ways for us to know that we are in WSL: The top bar and in the bottom left corner of VS Code.
-In both places, we have WSL: Ubuntu written, as is shown on screenshots.
+In both places, we should see the text _WSL: Ubuntu_, as shown on screenshots.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/mzhu765415sravn3vypu.png)